JornevanHelvert/raspberry-pi-AP-automation/README.md

 For those of you who have tried to make an access point using a Raspberry Pi may have stumbled upon the same issues as I have.
 My access point would stop working from time to time and rather then keep repeating the same set-up I automated it.
-The ssid of this AP will be PI-AP and I will not broadcast the ssid since I want to make a private hidden network.
+I will not broadcast the access points ssid since I want to make a private hidden network.
 If you have an other use case feel free to edit the script.